How to Plan a Pride Campaign on Social Media

 "Stay true, stay you."
 Every day I have to take time to reaffirm the truth of where I am in the moment.
 That truth must not be suppressed, numbed or denied but acknowledged and accepted.
 It's not always pretty but it's the truth, my truth.
 Some days I do it better than others.
 Progress not perfection. … For every item purchased, 10% of sales from @hm s pride collection will be donated to the @free_equal campaign, which supports fair and equal rights to members of the LGBTI+ community. … #TransIsBeautiful #hmpride #HMxme #sponsored

-Similarly, @brooksrunning is supporting their LGBTQIA+ community by teaming up with inclusive run clubs and collaborating with influencers, like @davecoast, to support their LGBTQIA+ followers, fans and athletes.
+Similarly, @brooksrunning supports their LGBTQIA+ community by teaming up with inclusive run clubs and collaborating with influencers, like @davecoast, to support their LGBTQIA+ followers, fans and athletes.

 View this post on Instagram